vnscriptkid/Event-React-App/README.md

 - https://console.firebase.google.com/u/0/?pli=1
 - attendees.map is not a function -> Object.values()
-- firestore has no array
+- firestore array cons -> updating one element causes all elements update
 - timestamp (Timestamp type) -> convert to native Date object by calling `ts.toDate()`
 - send Date as value -> store as timestamp